llpeterson/congestion/qos.md

 elastic applications, it might be nice if data turns up on time, but we can still use it when it does not.

-One way to make our voice application work would be to make sure that all samples take exactly the same amount of time to traverse the network.
+One way to make our voice application work would be to make sure all samples take exactly the same amount of time to traverse the network.
 Then, since samples are injected at a rate of one per 125 $$\mu$$s, they will appear at the receiver at the same rate, ready to